CodeAngelUr/CodeAngelUr/README.md

 - Color: Blue
 - Ice Cream: Cookies & Cream
 - Animal: Ravens
-- Movies: Book of Life, How to trian you drago, Puss and Boots the last Wish
+- Movies: Book of Life, How to trian you drago, Puss n Boots and the last Wish
 - Book: Eragon
 - Games: Zelda BoTW and ToTK